Toolbox

 Disaster Risk Reduction and Climate Action

-At this point, the collected data can also be used to analyse and map city-specific vulnerability to hazard events, taking into account the exposure and sensitivity to environmental risks, as well as the response capacity that can help avert potential impacts.
+At this point, the collected data can also be used to analyse and map area-specific vulnerability to hazard events, taking into account the exposure and sensitivity to environmental risks, as well as the response capacity that can help avert potential impacts.

 The exposure to hazards should be considered revising the records on previous disasters.
 For climate-related hazards it is possible to use both existing and projected climate risks to identify the extent to which the expected population and different sectors will be affected.
-This can be done through a vulnerability analysis by initially responding to the following questions: How is the city exposed to different hazards?
-How is the city affected by climate change today and in the future?
-How sensitive are your city’s population, places and institutions to this exposure?
+This can be done through a vulnerability analysis by initially responding to the following questions: How is the area exposed to different hazards?
+How is the area affected by climate change today and in the future?
+How sensitive are your area’s population, places and institutions to this exposure?
 Who is most vulnerable and least able to adapt?
 What sectors are most impacted?

 Tool: